 What is the Tatla Resource Association?
-Your questions answered by Dave King, Chairperson of the association.
+Your questions answered by Dave King, former Chairperson of the association.

 please share with us a brief history of the TRA.
 Why was the TRA formed?